St. Stephens is a growing community near Hickory’s charming downtown

 Single-family homes in St. Stephens fill a mosaic of numerous small but growing subdivisions connected by winding two-lane roads.
 Dense woods fill the spaces in between.
 Ranch-style homes are the most common, but with steady development from the 1940s to the present, various architectural styles are present in the neighborhood, from small post-war cottages to midcentury split-levels and recently built New Traditional homes.
 Space is often a selling point.
 “Typically, lots are bigger in St. Stephens.
 You’ll get more land for the same, or even a lower, price as you would with a house in Hickory,” Hefner says.
 These lots, which can exceed a half-acre, are often highly landscaped with manicured shrubs and shade trees.
 Home prices start as low as $120,000 and can reach upwards of $450,000.
 St. Stephens also has manufactured homes ranging from $100,000 to about $250,000.
 The market here is active, with properties typically selling after 26 days on average, roughly half the national average.

-Saint Stephens residents enjoy neighborhoods that give space between neighbors.
+Saint Stephens residents enjoy spacious lots.

-Ranch style homes are one of the most common sights in Saint Stephens.
+Ranch-style homes are one of the most common sights in Saint Stephens.

 1/2